 - transfer the drained peaches into an oven-proof dish, top with the oat mixture

 - bake in the preheated oven at 190 degrees Celsius (375 Fahrenheit) for 35-40 minutes until golden and bubbling hot

 Canned or fresh fruit?

 The best thing about using canned fruit is that they are already sweet and have the perfect texture.
 If peaches are in season, and are fully ripen and juicy, they can be used too, either on their own or combined with canned ones.

 It’s really a very simple recipe, and you can tweak it the way you like, there is no right or wrong.
 Just use whatever you have in your pantry, don’t worry about swapping ingredients, as long as the consistency is not changed.

 If you want to try with different fruit, apple, berries, apricots, pears are an equally delicious option, or even a combination of more fruits.
 You can serve the peach crisp with cream, ice cream or custard, or just on its own, it’s entirely up to you.

-If you’ve tried this EASY PEACH CRISP or any other recipe on the blog then don’t forget to rate the recipe and let me know how you got on in the comments below, I love hearing from you!
+If you’ve tried this CANNED PEACH CRUMBLE or any other recipe on the blog then don’t forget to rate the recipe and let me know how you got on in the comments below, I love hearing from you!
 You can also FOLLOW ME on FACEBOOK, and PINTEREST to see more delicious food and what I’m getting up to.

 - 50 g oats